Search

 Sky-high crane operator watches post-recession Washington come back to life

-Tim Reese, a crane operator and Local 77 member, was the subject of a recent article on the Washington Post website.
+Tim Reese, a crane operator and Local 77 member, was featured on the Washington Post website.

 “After going more than a year without work because of the recession and the hit it took on construction, he’s back at work.
 'Suddenly, there are cranes all over the place again,' says Reese.
 'It’s always beautiful.
 Almost every day, you can see the sun march up the horizon as the seasons change.
 I’m glad to be up here.
 Hell, I’m glad to be working.'"